We all crave intimacy.

 Intimacy can be both physical and emotional.
-It’s important that we not only acknowledge the difference, but understand that emotional intimacy is the foundation on which you can build more loving physical intimacy.
+It’s important that we not only acknowledge the difference but understand that emotional intimacy is the foundation on which you can build more loving physical intimacy.

 To help define emotional intimacy, it’s probably easiest to use our general understanding of physical intimacy as a launching pad.
 When two people are physically intimate, they’re kissing, holding, and touching in close proximity.
 They’re connected, whether it be making love or cuddling up on the couch.

-Emotional intimacy is the same, but without the physical body.
+Emotional intimacy is the same but without the physical body.
 It’s closeness in terms of love and understanding.
 There’s a connection between two people because of how they feel about each other.

 In an article from the Focus on the Family website, Shana Schutte refers to intimacy playfully as the phrase “in-to-me-see”.
-When someone can see into you, and love you for that person that lives deep within…that’s emotional intimacy.
+When someone can see into you and love you for that person that lives deep within…that’s emotional intimacy.

 What does emotional intimacy look like?

-Emotional intimacy can take many forms, since a human can have a wide range of emotions.
+Emotional intimacy can take many forms since a human can have a wide range of emotions.
 Let’s look at the emotions commonly associated with relationships and marriage and look at them through the lens of emotional intimacy:

 When love is showcased in the form of emotional intimacy, the two people involved are head over heels for each other.
 When you’re in their presence, you can feel their connection and their deep love for each other.

 When trust is shown between two emotionally intimate people, you see that they trust each other with their lives.
 There is no hesitation in their trust.
 It has been built over time to a point of unbreakable standards.
-They know that they could turn a blind eye to their partners actions and they wouldn’t be deceived.
+They know that they could turn a blind eye to their partner’s actions and they wouldn’t be deceived.

 When respect is on display in an emotionally intimate relationship, you can tell that the two individuals hold each other in very high regard.
 It is an honor for each party to be loved by the other, and they show that honor in everything they do.
 They will do anything and everything for their spouse because they respect them so much.

-Passion is the fuel to many emotionally intimate couples.
+Passion is the fuel for many emotionally intimate couples.
 Think of this emotion as the bridge between emotional intimacy and physical intimacy.
 Couples who have a great deal of passion see each other in their rawest form and still love them fiercely.

 Can a relationship or marriage survive without emotional intimacy?